sheesh19/full-day-html-css-workshop/README.md

 - Add in a navbar for your page.
 Remember to update the links of the navbar.
 See if you can link to another page you create.
 - Add cards to your page- checkout the Boostrap cards section.
 - Add a footer to your page.
 This may need some custom CSS.
+3. Use `display: flex` and/or `display: grid` to update the layout on your page somewhere.

 ### Challenge 3: Going Further